A man, about 50 years old. He speaks Spanish with an accent that is at once identifiably local and non-native

 My head is spinning.
 I can feel the elastic of my socks like shackles round my ankles.
 Don’t fall over and don’t start crying.
 Press your fingers hard against your belly.
 Don’t give in.
 I’d like to hurl myself at your throat but my arms are too heavy, and a few seconds later I’m sitting on the grave, trying not to collapse as I watch his feet approach.

 His voice is so hoarse that I’m not sure if it’s a plea or a threat.
 I can’t look at you, I’m tired of pretending, I can’t take any more, dad.
 I’m going to fall.

 “Cut your throat, then, you’ve had plenty of experience of that.”

 He rests his paws on the grave, his face next to my ear, I feel his breath wheezing against my hair, he’s talking very close to me, as if he was going to swallow me.
 “It has to be you, Jara.”

 I try not to move while he pants.

-“Just die and leave me to live in peace.”
+“Just die and let me live in peace.”

-“Help me,” he continues panting.
+“Help me,” he pants.
 “Come to the Lagarto with me, I’ve got my car just on the edge of town.
 But don’t say anything to the Moor, you shouldn’t have brought anyone, this is just between me and you, Jara.
 It’s our business.”

-You bring me to this pigsty so everyone can see my face when I give in to you.
+You bring me to this pigsty so everyone can see my face when I give in.